 The electoral register lists the names and addresses of everyone who's registered to vote in Plymouth.
 To be able to vote in the UK, you must be on the electoral register.

 The register is used at all elections and referendums to make sure only eligible people can vote.
-Only certain people and organisations can have copies of the full register and they can only use it for specified purposes.
+Certain people and organisations can have copies of the full register for specific purposes.
 These include:

 - Calling people for jury service

 - Checking your identity when applying for credit

 A revised register is published each year on 1 December.
 You can view a printed copy of the electoral register at the Central Library under supervision.
 You will not be able to make a copy of the register, only handwritten notes are allowed.

 Your name can take up to six weeks to show on the register of electors depending on when you register to vote:

 |11 December 2023